clifflandis/Faerie-Faith/Open-Sourcing-My-Pagansim.md

-# Open Sourcing My Pagansim
+# Open Sourcing My Pagansim, by Cliff Landis

 In the middle of the night on ____ I was visited by a muse***.
 The message I recieved from that muse was multilayered, but at its core the message was a command to "open source" (as a verb), my particular version of Paganism.
 This informal personal essay is my attempt to do just that.